 In connection with the December 2003 offering, the Company's common stock and warrants commenced trading separately on the Nasdaq Global Market.
-The Company received proceeds of \$15,522,000, net of \$2,431,000 transaction costs in the December 2003 offering.
+The Company received proceeds of \$15.5 million, net of \$2.4 million transaction costs in the December 2003 offering.
 Following the offering, Novogen retained 86.9% of the Company's common stock.

-In January 2006, the Company voluntarily cancelled the trading of its common stock on the Alternative Investment Market of the London Stock Exchange (AIM).
+In January 2006, the Company voluntarily cancelled the trading of its common stock on the AIM.

-On July 11, 2006, the Company entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of the Company's common stock and warrants exercisable for 2,215,258 shares of the Company's common stock at a purchase price of \$2,90 per unit.
+On July 11, 2006, the Company entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of the Company's common stock and warrants exercisable for 2,215,258 shares of the Company's common stock at a purchase price of \$2.90 per unit.
 Each unit consisted of one share of common stock and 0.35 of a warrant to purchase one share of common stock.
 The warrants have an exercise price of \$4.35 per share, subject to certain adjustments.
 The exercise price and number of shares issuable upon exercise of such warrants are subject to adjustment in the event of stock dividends, stock splits and other similar events.
 The warrants may be exercised no less than six months from the closing date and will expire four years from the date of issuance, or July 11, 2010.
-The Company closed the private placement or PIPE on July 11, 2006.
-In connection with the private placement or PIPE, the Company received proceeds of \$16.8 million net of \$1.5 million commissions and other costs.
+The Company closed the private placement, or PIPE, on July 11, 2006.
+In connection with the PIPE, the Company received proceeds of \$16.8 million net of \$1.5 million commissions and other costs.